Persistent Multiscale Density-based Clustering: Introduction

 Density-based clustering algorithms are particularly well-suited for EDA.
 They non-parametrically estimate the data's sampling distribution and detect clusters as modes in the resulting density profile~\citep{hartigan1975clustering}.
 Consequently, algorithms based on these principles describe the number, shape, and size of high-density regions present in the data.
 For example, DBSCAN~\citep{ester1996dbscan} identifies clusters as regions that exceed a density threshold $\lambda$ and contain at least $k$ points.
 Points with densities below $\lambda$ are rejected as noise.
 OPTICS~\citep{ankerst1999optics} visualises the estimated density profiles, supporting analysts in selecting $\lambda$ thresholds.
 HDBSCAN*~\citep{campello2013density,campello2015hdbscan} creates a cluster hierarchy over all densities and provides two cluster selection strategies to extract flat clusterings.

 \paragraph*{Hyperparameter selection} Despite these advantages, extracting useful clusterings with density-based algorithms remains a challenging task because their parameters need to be tuned per application~\citep{keogh2004parameter-light}.
 For example, DBSCAN requires appropriate density thresholds.
 In practice, selecting these thresholds is difficult without prior knowledge of the data distribution~\citep{schubert2017dbscan}.
-Additionally, HDBSCAN* relies on a minimum cluster size parameter ($m_{\rm c}$). \citet{neto2021multiscale} facilitate the selection of the $m_{\rm c}$ parameter by explicitly computing hierarchies for $m_{\rm c} \in [1, k_{\rm max}]$.
+Additionally, HDBSCAN* relies on a minimum cluster size parameter ($m_{\rm c}$). \citet{neto2021multiscale} facilitate the selection of the $m_{\rm c}$ parameter by explicitly computing hierarchies for $m_{\rm c} \in [1, m_{\rm c,max}]$.
+In their formulation, however, the number of mutual reachability neighbours $k$ is coupled to the pruning threshold $m_{\rm c}$ through $k = m_{\rm c}$.
+Consequently, both the mutual reachability distances and the resulting cluster hierarchy change across the explored scales, rather than only the minimum cluster size pruning.
 They report their algorithm can compute more than one hundred hierarchies in the time it takes to compute HDBSCAN* twice~\citep{neto2021multiscale}.

 \paragraph*{Scale-space clustering} HDBSCAN* uses its minimum cluster size parameter to prune a linkage hierarchy, thereby smoothing the modelled density profile by removing smaller peaks (Fig.~\ref{fig:algorithm:smoothing}).
 Scale-space clustering also applies smoothing operations to find clusters that match human perception~\citep{leung2000scalespace}.
 For example, \citet{leung2000scalespace} apply Gaussian filters to probability density functions and track the resulting modes as the kernel bandwidth increases to create a cluster hierarchy.
 They argue that clusters' (logarithmic) bandwidth-lifetimes are a measure of their importance, based on the idea that clusters should be perceivable over a wide range of scales~\citep{leung2000scalespace}.